What is this site about?

 From the time a vehicle arrives in our workshop to the time the manual is available is about 6 months.
 Writing a manual takes a team of technical authors roughly 3 months working with our Haynes certified mechanics during the vehicle teardown and rebuild process.
 This is followed by the manual production and proofing process and finally printing prior to distribution to retail locations in the U.S. and globally.

 What is a “complete teardown and rebuild”?

-From the very beginning, Haynes realized the best way to understand a vehicle and write repair procedures was to bring the vehicle into our workshop and actually take it apart – the way you would at home.
+From the very beginning, Haynes realized the best way to understand a vehicle and write accurate, comprehensive repair procedures was to bring the vehicle into our workshop and actually take it apart – the way you would at home.
 To do this, we have purchased and disassembled countless vehicles – more than one for every book published.
 This process allows us to verify the procedures we put into the manual and provide the reader with hundreds of photographs.
-With mechanics and authors working together on each project, we discover new, simpler methods and work-arounds to avoid using special tools.
-While the number of parts removed varies from project to project, the teardown is always to the extent necessary to provide the new photographs and develop the new methods required for the manual.
+With mechanics and authors working together on each project, we discover new, simpler methods and work-arounds to avoid you having to use special tools.
+While the number of parts removed varies from project to project, the teardown is always to the extent necessary to provide an array of photographs and to develop the new methods required for the manual.

 I am having difficulty following the procedure in your book – what should I do?